Shringasaurus: Skeleton

 The vertebral column is well known in Shringasaurus, including the whole cervical series, various dorsal vertebrae, both sacral vertebrae and some caudal vertebrae.
 Like other azendohsaurids, the first-through-middle cervical vertebrae are characteristically elongated, giving Shringasaurus a long, raised neck, although it is proportionately shorter than in Azendohsaurus and Pamelaria.
 The neck is also much taller than in other azendohsaurids, with tall, prominent neural spines.
 This trend continues into the dorsals of the back, which although are not as long as the cervicals have neural spines twice the height of their centra.
-The 2nd–5th cervicals of Shringasaurus sport prominent epipophyses, structures for supporting neck musculature, suggesting Shringasaurus had strong neck muscles.
+The 2nd–5th cervicals of Shringasaurus sport prominent epipophyses, structures for supporting neck musculature.
 The first twelve dorsals are also marked by various well-defined laminae that bound deep fossae (depressions in the bone), similar to those found on the vertebrae of sauropods.
 Like Azendohsaurus, Shringasaurus has two sacral vertebrae with well-developed ribs that articulate with the ilia.

 The shoulder and forelimb are broadly similar to those of Azendohsaurus, with a tall scapula that is concave along the front with an expanded tip, and an interclavicle with a long paddle-like process on the back and a short forward-pointing process (an unusual feature for archosauromorphs but also found in Azendohsaurus).
-The coracoid articulates with the scapula to form a glenoid (shoulder socket) that faces out to the sides and back, a feature in Azendohsaurus suggested to indicate the forelimb was held more upright than a full sprawl.
+The coracoid articulates with the scapula to form a glenoid (shoulder socket) that faces out to the sides and back.
 The humerus is likewise similar, with broad ends and a narrow midshaft, and a very well-developed deltopectoral crest half as long as the whole bone, indicating powerful forelimbs.
 The ulna, however, can be distinguished by a lower olecranon process below the elbow than in Azendohsaurus.

 The hips and hind limbs are very similar to those of Azendohsaurus.
 The ilium has a prominent, semi-circular process at the front while the rear process is longer and thinner, and the acetabulum (hip socket) is also solid, unlike the perforated hip socket of dinosaurs.
 The femur is robust and slightly s-shaped, held out to the sides in a sprawl, with a robust tibia and a fibula only half as wide in the lower leg.
 The foot is typical for early archosauromorphs, including Azendohsaurus.